Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 workload will be hurt.
 You may also see the Alluxio master experience Full GC or OOM errors.

 Therefore, in Alluxio 2.7 we introduced two mechanisms below to perform better flow control.

+If you are on older Alluxio versions which do not have the new flow control features, you can manually start workers in batches to have a similar effect.

 #### Worker Register Lease